THE VIEW FROM MITTELEUROPA: Belarus is now just a pawn in the Kremlin's bigger game

 The new normal?

 Belarus was always within the orbit of Russia, but Lukashenko had ensured for decades that it remained relatively autonomous.
 The trajectory of events in Belarus, combined with the interventions of Moscow, have brought the country closer to its neighbour than ever.
 And the fact that Moscow has worked towards self-sufficiency in strategic areas has implications for foreign investors from outside its regional orbit.
-This will very likely impact policymaking in Belarus, which in any case only learned to love foreign investment over the past decade.
+This will very likely have an impact on policymaking in Belarus, which in any case only learned to love foreign investment over the past decade.

 Such developments are very difficult to reverse and must necessarily inform the strategic outlook of foreign investors.
 Lukashenko will likely exit the stage in some form or other, which would lower the (geo)political temperature; but the protectionist interests that sustain him will remain.